 Cloud Foundry is an open source software project.
-The software was originally developed by VMWare, then transferred to Pivotal and open sourced in 2014.
+The software was originally developed by VMWare, then transferred to VMware and open sourced in 2014.
 In 2015, the Cloud Foundry Foundation was created.

 Now the Cloud Foundry project assets— code and trademarks included — belong to the Cloud Foundry Foundation, a 501(c)(6) nonprofit organization.

 The Foundation holds all the Cloud Foundry IP.

 It can never be transferred back to an individual company.

 What does it mean to be a 501(c)(6)?